Sankofa Square: Dispute over the 'Sankofa' renaming and Dundas's legacy

 Criticism also arose about the renaming of the square to Sankofa Square.
 Suggestions have been made that Sankofa has little connection to Toronto.
 Others have felt that naming the square after a historic figure or event may be more appropriate.
 Some question whether the objection to Dundas is too harsh.
+Dundas felt that there was not yet enough support in the House of Commons and House of Lords for the British Empire to abolish slavery and that it would be ineffective..
+Britain would later vote to fully abolish slavery with the Slavery Abolition Act 1833.